gloryer/MaxDIRep/README.md

 <img src="fig/reconstruction-FM.jpg" width="500"/>

- Columns 1 and 4, original images; 2 and 6, reconstructions
-of originals; 3 and 5, reconstructions with domain bit flipped.
+ Effects of flipping the domain bit.
+Columns 1 and 4 are the original images; columns 2 and 6 show reconstructions of originals; columns 3 and 5 show reconstructions with the domain bit flipped.